BryanGrandon/Frontend-Notes/documents/other/more.md

 # FrontEnd Notes

-## Version Control Systems

-Version control systems allow you to track changes to your codebase/files over time.
-They allow you to go back to some previous version of the codebase without any issues.
-Also, they help in collaborating with people working on the same code.

 ## Web Security Knowledge

 Web security refers to the protective measures taken by the developers to protect the web applications from threats that could affect the business.